 - Clean the affected areas with detergent to prevent bacteria spread.

-- Enclose damaged areas such as a broken window or hole in the roof.
+- Enclose damaged areas such as a broken window or a hole in the roof.

 - Take pictures of the damage from every angle.